-GUP Condition Stanford Compliance New Residences at Lagunita Court, WDID # 2 43C371164 Old Chemistry Building, WDID # 2 43C371587 Golf Learning Center, WDID # 2 43C372512 Cogen Plant Demo, WDID # 2 43C372589 Hoover Conference Center & Office Building, WDID # 2 43C373618 Lomita and Roth Parking Lot and Lomita Road, WDID # 2 43C375562 Deer Creek Staging Area, WDID # 2 43C374351 Stanford Regional Loading Dock Expansion, WDID # 2 43C375190 ] Monitor effectiveness of storm water pollution prevention best management practices; monitor at construction sites before and during storm events occurring during construction period.
+GUP Condition Stanford Compliance Hoover Conference Center &amp; Office Building, WDID # 2 43C373618 Stanford Regional Loading Dock Expansion, WDID # 2 43C375190 Stanford 18-Hole Golf Course, WDID # 2 43C380227 Escondido Village Graduate Housing, WDID # 2 43C378743 Serra Roundabout/Serra Street, WDID # 2 43C380436 Frost Amphitheater Renovations, WDID # 2 43C379712 N.7.
+Monitor effectiveness of storm water pollution prevention best management practices; monitor at construction sites before and during storm events occurring during construction period.
 Each construction site under the 2000 GUP that disturbs one acre or more is permitted through the General Permit for Discharges of Storm Water Runoff Associated with Construction Activity.
 The information submitted as part of the permit will be updated yearly to reflect the current construction projects.
 In accordance with that permit, the sites are required to have a Storm Water Pollution Prevention Plan (SWPPP).
 Each SWPPP outlines the Best Management Practices for preventing storm water pollution on that specific site.
 To ensure that the BMPs are working and in place, each construction project is required to monitor the construction site and BMPs before, during, and after rain events or weekly, whichever is more frequent.
 The project is required to maintain inspection logs on site, documenting the monitoring program.
 Stanford storm water staff visits the sites at least once per month to ensure compliance with BMPs and monitoring.
 In addition, Stanford is required to send an Annual Compliance Status Report to the State Water Resources Control Board, certifying compliance with the provisions of the General Permit for Discharges of Storm Water Runoff Associated with Construction Activity, including BMPs and monitoring.
-1 Surveys to determine presence and location of wells prior to issuance of any building permit or grading permit.
-Stanford performed surveys to identify existing wells on building sites with ASA applications as required. ] Permit from Santa Clara Valley Water District for any proposed construction, demolition, grading, landscaping within 50-feet of the top of the bank.
+N.8.
+Surveys to determine presence and location of wells prior to issuance of any building permit or grading permit.
+Stanford performed surveys to identify existing wells on building sites with ASA applications as required.
+Stanford reviews these historic wells surveys with every building project and confirms in the applications that no historic wells not properly closed are at the project location.
+N.9.
+Permit from Santa Clara Valley Water District for any proposed construction, demolition, grading, landscaping within 50- feet of the top of the bank.
 In 2007, SCVWD adopted an approach to defer to local permitting agencies for work conducted in creeks, and no longer require SCVWD permits.